INT2012 Global Justice

 The student

-- knows the central ethical issues and problems raised by war, poverty and migration
+- knows the central ethical issues and problems raised by three out of four following topics: war, poverty, migration and climate

 - knows the prominent theories and arguments to address these problems

-- is familiar with selected classical texts that address these issues
+- is familiar with selected classical texts that addresses these issues

 - is familiar with a variety of analytical methods used in moral philosophy and political theory